gr3yc4t/ERC20-Staking-Machine/README.md

 # ERC20-Staking-Machine
-Dapp that implements a "fake-stake" mechanism on any ERC20 token
+Dapp that implements a "fake-stake" mechanism on any ERC20 token.
+The code is written specifically for a fixed-supply ERC20 token, but it can be easily extended also to ERC20 mintable token.
+## How does it work?
+Users can simulate the process of staking on any ERC20 token, earning rewards according to the number of periods they left their token into the platform.
+Just one level of referral is supported, and the corresponding interest can be customized.
+## Installation
+The Dapp is build over the Truffle Framework, in particular the initial boilerplate was the ["react" box ](https://www.trufflesuite.com/boxes/react), so all the information regarding the building process can be found on the link.